karnank25/SQL_Data_Analytics/README.md

 ## Conclusion
 This project highlights actionable insights for data analysts and aspirants, providing guidance on key skills and job roles to target in the ever-evolving data analytics job market.

-## How to Run
-1. Load the provided CSV files into a database.
-2. Execute the SQL queries in the provided order.
-3. Generate charts using Python and Matplotlib (code snippets shared in the documentation).
-4. Interpret the charts and insights for reporting.

 ## Technologies Used
 - **SQL:** For querying and extracting insights.